 TRY A NEW ACTIVITY ON YOUR HOLIDAY

 Blair Castle Caravan Park, near Pitlochry: The park is on a large estate north of Pitlochry in Highland Perthshire:

 - walking: way-marked trails through the woods and over the moors.
 1-10 miles long, of varying degrees of difficulty.
 Trails for visitors with impaired mobility.

-- cycling: bring your own cycle or hire one from the supplier in the village (ask the Caravan Park for information).
+- cycling: bring your own cycle or hire one from the park.
 Several trails are suitable for cycling.